 In order for systematic desensitization to be effective; the person needs to feel comfortable and empowered; as opposed to flooded and overwhelmed.
 Effective systematic desensitization is a controlled process.
 This is very different to the common misconception that desensitization occurs by repeatedly placing a person in a given situation.

-What actually happens when neurodiverse children with fragile nervous systems are repeatedly exposed to environments that overwhelm them, is that their survival mode is activated; they fight, flee or freeze.
+What actually happens when neurodiverse children with highly sensitive nervous systems are repeatedly exposed to environments that overwhelm them, is that their survival mode is activated; they fight, flee or freeze.

 The latter is the least recognised response and one that often renders children’s pain and anxiety invisible.
 A child whose nervous system has been screaming “get me out of here”, but who also feels unable to fight or take flight, will most likely freeze instead.
 This survival mechanism is the brains ways of protecting itself from further trauma.
 It is a way of shutting down, or dissociating from the traumatic stimuli in the hope that it will stop!